Christmas in Andavadoaka, a remote coastal village in southwest Madagascar, is something quite different from what many of us are used to.

 For everyone we talked to, students and staff alike, the best thing about Christmas was getting together, having dinner, and relaxing with family and friends.
 So there may be many differences in how this holiday is celebrated, but the spirit of Christmas seems to be the same whether you’re in England, Germany, the United States or Madagascar!

-Huge thanks to Catherine Pigeon for all her work collating the information and photos for this blog, and thanks to our volunteers as well for helping out with the interviews!
+Huge thanks to Catherine Pigeon for all her work collating this blog, and thanks to our volunteers as well for helping out with the interviews!

 Find out more about our education partner Steph’Andava.